 - Offer ESOPs in units and not in value: More ESOPs should be offered to employees who took a greater risk by joining you at an early stage, as compared to employees who join at growth stages.
 Satheesh says, ” Suppose you offer 5000 USD worth options to an employee today, and your company raised a fund after that.
 A week after the funding round, if you offer the same 5000 USD options to someone else, the number of units both of them hold will be significantly different.
 To drive fairness, it is necessary to offer ESOPs in units and not in value”.

 - ESOPs should be independent of the cash component: ESOPs don’t have to be a percentage of the cash component.
 “Don’t make ESOPs a part of the CTC.
 If you are giving more ESOPs to somebody, it is fine to offer them a lower cash component,” says Satheesh.

 Founders should leverage startups as a business strategy.
-The ESOP policy should be designed with the intention to grow and grow fast.
-Every stage of the startup lifecycle is a stage of growth and ESOPs can be goof catalysts at every stage.
+The ESOP policy should be designed to grow and grow fast.
+Every stage of the startup lifecycle is a stage of growth, and ESOPs can be good catalysts at every stage.
 Hari says,

 Planning the growth stages

 - Early Stage – Aggressive ESOP Play